aquachroma/cosmic_peace/README.md

 If you are reading this on GitHub:

     • Open an Issue with your question, critique, or scenario.
-    • The Cosmic Peace Knowledge Engine (an AI assistant) may respond in a public comment, referencing specific files here.
     • You are encouraged to propose edits, new use cases, or missing perspectives.